Cantica-Systems/vote-gr/README.md

 "LAFAYETTE AVE SE": [[16, "32", 60], [17, "32", 60], [24, "32", 60]]
 ```

-That is house number, precinct, and how many metres the parcel sits from the
+The three elements are the house number, precinct, and how many meters the parcel sits from the
 precinct edge (capped at 60, since past that "not near a line" is all the page
 says).
 A fourth element appears where an address straddles a line and lists
-every precinct it touches, so the page can say it cannot tell rather than pick
+every precinct it touches, so the page can say it can't determine the location, rather than pick
 one.
-Three addresses in the city are like that today.
+A few addresses in the city are like that today.

-Regenerate it, after `refresh_precincts.py`, since the precinct each parcel
+Refresh the address file after `refresh_precincts.py`, since the precinct each parcel it
-falls in is baked in here:
+falls in is baked in:

 ```bash
 python3 refresh_addresses.py
 ```

-It reads Kent County's public parcel layer:
+The script reads Kent County's public parcel layer:

 ```
 https://gis.kentcountymi.gov/agisprod/rest/services/ParcelsWithCondos/FeatureServer/0